nwg-piotr/nwg-iso/README.md

 Running sway and Hyprland on a VM is possible, but frustrating.
 You'd need to `export WLR_NO_HARDWARE_CURSORS=1` in `/etc/profile` to see the mouse pointer, and it would be sluggish and slow-reacting.
 I highly recommend testing on real hardware.
 If you still want to test on a VM, remember to enable graphics 3D acceleration and EFI.

+## Known bugs

+After you start the Hyprland session for the first time, the nwg-shell config utility may run more the one instance.
+I have no clue how to fix this.
+For now just close spare windows.
+It should not happen again on consecutive launches.

 ## Contact

 See my [GitHub profile](https://github.com/nwg-piotr) for contact info.